turingschool/front-end-curriculum/projects/walker-texas-rangerbox.md

 3. Match the given comps for styling - [style guide info can be found here](#style-guide).
 4. Make informed decisions between creating functional vs class based React components.
 5. Use a modular architecture for your application file structure.
-6. Implement React lifecycle methods regularly and appropriately.
+6. Think deeply about React Lifecycle Methods.
+6. Use `propTypes` for every component receiving props.

 ### Important Notes